 It’s important here to also think about how your emails will look like on mobile.
 One of the most common issues on mobile is the stacking of text and images.
 It can look clean and crisp on desktop but when you look at it on mobile your Header Links can be out of proportion to your Logo and multiple images can stack on top of each other making the email too long and therefore losing your text and CTA which can reduce click rate.

-On Klaviyo they have a great design system in place which allows you to see how your email looks on mobile.
+Klaviyo has a robust design system in place which allows you to see how your email looks on mobile.
 You can also make certain blocks appear on desktop only, mobile only or on both.
 For example, if you wanted to include three product recommendations but didn’t want them to stack on mobile, you could create a block of three for desktop and a separate block of one for mobile.

 Your content is what’s going to get your subscribers to click and they’ll usually click the CTA.
 That’s why if click rate is your concern, this is a great place for A/B testing on both mobile and desktop.
 Here’s what you could test:

-Here’s an example of an A/B test Blend did to find out if removing our main image helped improve click rate in our emails.
+Here’s an example of an A/B test Blend did to find out if changing the subject line would help improve open rate in our emails.

-When you are A/B testing here, remember to always keep your email coherent to your branding.
-You may want to try a completely different color for your CTA, but just make sure you’re happy for this color to be associated with your brand.
+Whether you're testing open rate or click rate, remember to always keep your email in line with your tone of voice and branding.
+You may even want to try a completely different colour for your CTA, but just make sure you’re happy for this colour to be associated with your brand.

-For Blend, we prefer to show our subscribers our partners.
-As a B2B, our subscribers prefer to see who our partners are in the e-commerce world rather than links to our social media as this information is more valuable to them.
+At Blend, we prefer to display our partners.
+As a B2B, our subscribers prefer to see who our partners are in the eCommerce world rather than links to our social media as this information is more valuable to them.